-2 There is no single acceptable definition of EMEs, although they are commonly referred to as economies with high growth prospects.
+1 There is no single acceptable definition of EMEs, although they are commonly referred to as economies with high growth prospects.
 The IMF in its Global Financial Stability Report has categorised the following 26 countries as EMEs spread over: Latin America - Argentina, Brazil, Chile, Colombia, Mexico, Peru, Venezuela; Asia - China, India, South Korea, Indonesia, Malaysia, Pakistan, Philippines, Taiwan Province of China and Thailand; Europe, Middle East and Africa - Czech Republic, Egypt, Hungary, Israel, Jordan, Morocco, Poland, Russia, South Africa and Turkey.
 There are other categorisations such as by Institute of International Finance taking the number of countries up to around 34.

-The EMEs are also becoming crucial to the supply-demand dynamics of oil and food apart from services and manufacturing products, as also for improving environmental cooperation.
+apart from services and manufacturing products, as also for improving environmental cooperation.